Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Diabetes can cause health problems over time.
 These are called complications.
-They are more likely to occur if your blood sugar is often too high.
-Over time, high blood sugar can damage blood vessels.
+They are more likely to happen if your blood sugar is often too high.
+Over time, high blood sugar can damage blood vessels in your body.
 It is important to keep your blood sugar in your target range.
-This can help prevent or delay complications.
+This can help prevent or delay complications from diabetes.

 Complications of diabetes include:

-Eye problems, including damage to the blood vessels in the eyes (retinopathy), pressure in the eye (glaucoma), and clouding of the eye’s lens (a cataract)
+Eye problems, including damage to the blood vessels in the eyes (retinopathy), pressure in the eye (glaucoma), and clouding of the eye’s lens (a cataract).
+Eye problems can eventually lead to irreversible blindness.

 Tooth and gum problems (periodontal disease), causing loss of teeth and bone

-Blood vessel (vascular) disease leading to circulation problems, heart attack, or stroke
+Blood vessel (vascular) disease leading to circulation problems, heart attack or stroke, or a need for amputation of a limb

-Nerve problems (neuropathy), causing pain or loss of feeling in your feet and other parts of your body
+Nerve problems (neuropathy), causing pain or loss of feeling in your feet and other parts of your body, potentially leading to an amputation of a limb

 High blood pressure (hypertension), putting strain on your heart and blood vessels